vkagansky/RepData_PeerAssessment1/README.md

 ## Introduction

-Important:
+### Important:

-There is a Repreducable Resarach Peet Assessment PDF file - pdf version of the HHTML output.
-If something is wrong with HTML, clease look at pdf.:
+#### 1.There is a Repreducable Resarach Peet Assessment PDF file - pdf version of the HHTML output.
+If something is wrong with HTML, clease look at pdf
+#### 2. The graphs are located in the figure directory

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a